koukarine/identity-credential/multipaz-longfellow/src/libzk/README.md

 # Platforms using Java

-For platforms using Java, JNI is used and the the glue code used is:
+For platforms using Java, JNI is used and the glue code used is:
 - `org_multipaz_mdoc_zkp_longfellow_LongfellowNatives.cc`
 - `org_multipaz_mdoc_zkp_longfellow_LongfellowNatives.h`